floriank/blog/content/post/working-around-timing-issues-in-docker-compose.md

 This is far from a perfect solution.
 To start off, a counter could be used to abort once the script queried long enough.
 It's also dependent on `netcat` as part of the container, which might be undesirable if you don't want the extra dependency.

-I hope this will help in the future, tackling these issues is kind of a problem when looking at the learning curve and might not be obvious to everyone.
+I hope this will help in the future, tackling these issues got me stuck for a little bit on the learning curve.

 ## Resources